riverar/wsa-app-compatibility/README.md

 2. Double-check your spelling/grammar.
 3. In the Android column, ensure the latest version of Android is listed first.
 Separate subsequent versions with a comma `,` (e.g. `11`, `12, 11`, or `13, 12, 11`).

+## Note about Windows Subsystem for Android
+Microsoft has announced the end-of-life support for [Windows Subsystem for Android](https://learn.microsoft.com/en-us/windows/android/wsa/) starting from March 5, 2025.

 ## Issues / Support

 We can't offer support for the Windows Subsystem for Android (WSA) or Android apps.